 Connectech is designed to help small, District-based technology firms compete for federal commercialization opportunities through the Small Business Innovation and Research (SBIR) and Small Business Technology Transfer (STTR) programs.

-Qualified High Technology Companies (QHTC) offer numerous tax incentives to reduce the cost of doing business for high tech companies in the District.
+Qualified High Technology Companies (QHTC), a program administered through the Office of Tax & Revenue (OTR), offers numerous tax incentives to reduce the cost of doing business for high tech companies in the District.
 Some of the incentives offered include a five-year exemption from corporate income tax, up to $10,000 credits from every new employee, up to $7,500 per employee relocation credits, and an exemption from sales tax.

 The District's first-ever report on the current state of inclusion in our tech economy, "Pathways to Inclusion", was released.

 The ‘Pathways to Inclusion Report’ was cultivated from a commitment by Mayor Muriel Bowser and her Innovation Technology Inclusion Council (ITIC) to expand of the District’s innovation economy in a way that will serve as a national model for inclusion and diversity.
 This report is the first of its kind for the District, providing a roadmap to create an inclusive ecosystem where the tech and innovation economy can grow.